superfly/docs/reference/runtime-environment.html.md

 ## _Request and Response Headers_

 ### `Via`
 **Proxy Route**: This header, added by proxies, shows the path taken, and protocols used, by the connection.
 MDN has [full documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Via) for this header.
-For example, a connection through the Fly edge may show `2 fly.io` in the field, denoting that version 2 of HTTP was used by the connection as it passed through the fly.io proxy.
+For example, a connection through the Fly edge may show `2 fly.io` in the field, denoting that version 2 of HTTP was used by the connection as it passed through the Fly Proxy.